Juanele

 Juan Castaño Quirós (born 10 April 1971), known as Juanele, is a Spanish former professional footballer who played as a forward.

 He achieved La Liga totals of 346 games and 61 goals in representation of Sporting de Gijón, Tenerife and Zaragoza, and won the Copa del Rey twice with the last of those clubs.

-Juanele earned five caps for Spain all in 1994, and went to that year's World Cup.
+Juanele earned five caps for Spain, all in 1994, and appeared at the World Cup that year.

 Club career

 Born in Gijón, Asturias, Juanele started playing professionally for hometown club Sporting de Gijón, making his first-team – and La Liga – debut at the age of 20 and finishing his first season with three goals in 24 games.
 He became an undisputed starter the following years.

-In June 1994, Juanele signed a five-year contract with CD Tenerife, being an essential attacking unit as the Canary Islands side reached the semi-finals in the 1996–97 UEFA Cup, scoring twice against S.S.
-Lazio (5–3 home win, 5–4 on aggregate) and at Feyenoord (4–2 victory, 4–2 on aggregate).
+In June 1994, Juanele signed a five-year contract with CD Tenerife, being an essential attacking unit as the Canary Islands side reached the semi-finals in the 1996–97 UEFA Cup, scoring twice against SS Lazio (5–3 home win, 5–4 on aggregate) and at Feyenoord (4–2 victory, 4–2 on aggregate).
 In addition, he netted 15 league goals in 60 matches as they achieved back-to-back top-ten finishes, which included the fifth place in 1996 that led to the European exploits.

 Juanele joined Real Zaragoza after Tenerife's 1999 relegation, helping the Aragonese to two Copa del Rey trophies in the early 2000s, even though he was already a fringe player in the second conquest.
-He left in 2004 to Terrassa FC of the Segunda División, joining lowly Real Avilés Industrial after one season.
+He left in 2004 to Terrassa FC of the Segunda División, joining lowly Real Avilés Industrial CF at the end of the season.

-In 2006–07, Juanele had brief amateur stints with SD Atlético Camocha and TSK Roces, both in the Asturian regional leagues, retiring from football altogether at the end of the campaign.
+In 2006–07, Juanele had brief amateur stints with SD Atlético Camocha and TSK Roces, both in the Asturian regional leagues, retiring from football aged 36.